nbrest/kamehouse/README.md

 The modules commons, commons-core and commons-test are jar libraries imported by the other modules.

-Cmd is a command line tool written in java for tasks that are better run through the command line rather than through a webapp.
+Cmd is a command line tool written in java for tasks that are better to execute through the command line rather than through a webapp.

 GRoot is a webapp built with js and php to do admin stuff I usually do through the command line.